AMID Logo E-BAY Logo

 • Customs formalities* at the origin and the origin THC (Terminal Handling Charges) - INCLUDED

-• The actual international ocean freight - INCLUDED
+• The ocean freight between countries - INCLUDED

 • Cost of recovery of goods at the destination (Customs, THC, Cargo release, etc.) – NOT INCLUDED.